E whakapakari ana i te pūnaha

 • promote participants’ trust and confidence in sector integrity.

 Its focus will include participant protection (including protection against discrimination), child safeguarding, anti-doping, anti-competition manipulation, anti-corruption, and organisational culture.
-The anti-doping functions and powers of Drug Free Sport NZ will be transferred to ISRNZ upon establishment, along with the integrity work currently undertaken by Sport NZ.
+The anti-doping functions and powers of Drug Free Sport NZ will be folded into the Commission upon establishment, along with the integrity capability-build work currently undertaken by Sport NZ.

-In addition to providing advice and education, ISRNZ will advocate for integrity and be empowered to establish and enforce codes, including a national code for sport and recreation, as well as rules relating to integrity and fair competition.
-Adoption of the code and rules will be voluntary, and ISRNZ will work with organisations to encourage their uptake and effective implementation.
+In addition to providing advice and education, the Commission will advocate for integrity and be empowered to establish and enforce codes, including a national code for sport and recreation, as well as rules relating to integrity and fair competition.
+Adoption of the code and rules will be voluntary, and the Commission will work with organisations to encourage their uptake and effective implementation.

-ISRNZ will also be able to conduct investigations into integrity matters, report on its findings, and may refer breaches of codes and rules to a Disciplinary Panel or the Sports Tribunal for resolution where necessary.
-The Sports Tribunal’s jurisdiction will be expanded to include appeals related to the national code and referrals from ISRNZ.
+The Commission will also be able to conduct investigations into integrity matters, report on its findings, and may refer breaches of codes and rules to a Disciplinary Panel or the Sports Tribunal for resolution where necessary.
+The Sports Tribunal’s jurisdiction will be expanded to include appeals related to the national code and referrals from the Commission.

 Useful links